 Supriya is a trainer with OKUP, a Dhaka-based NGO, and works with migrants in nine districts of Bangladesh.
 She and her team conduct pre-departure trainings, and also educates families of migrants.

-However, the stereotypes surrounding female migrants holds strong.
+However, the stereotypes surrounding female migrants hold strong.
 Jamal’s disapproval is but a mild reflection of what she counters daily in her work.

 That’s why her organisation works hard on pre-decision training, because once a potential migrant has made up their mind – which means paying huge sums of money to a middle man – they are no longer empowered.
 On an average, women pay USD1000 and men USD3000, to migrate.